 I’ve tried many other tactics and using Facebook ads have been one of the most effective methods for growing Facebook pages quickly, when done correctly, of course.

 Let me repeat that.
 When done correctly.

-Since starting to run a few small ad campaigns to grow my company’s Facebook page audience, I’ve also seen a notable increase in engagement, comments, likes, and shares, which is all good news right?
+Since starting to run a few small ad campaigns on Facebook, I’ve seen a notable increase in engagement, comments, likes, and shares, which is all good stuff, right?

 Anyway, in this post, I want to share with you what I’ve been doing to optimize my Facebook ad campaigns to achieve two things:

 - Lower CPC (Cost Per Click, or Cost Per Page Like).

 - Higher CTR (Click Through Rate).

-Disclaimer: Achieving low CPC depends on several factors, some of these factors may include the niche or industry you’re in, or the type of audience you’re trying to target with your ads.
-I also depends on how targeted your ads actually are, which I’ll cover in more detail later on in this post.
-We’d all love to achieve 1 penny CPC, but whether that’s possible or not, I’m pretty sure that a lot of ground work, testing and experimenting is required beforehand.
-Regardless, with a little optimization, testing and tweaking here and there, I’m confident that you’ll be able to lower your CPC a little bit more when running your Facebook ad campaigns.
+Disclaimer: Achieving low CPC depends on several major factors.
+Some of these factors may include the niche or industry you’re in, or the type of audience you’re trying to target with your ads.
+It also depends on how targeted your ads actually are, which I’ll cover in more detail later on in this post.
+We’d all love to be able to achieve 1 penny CPC, but whether that’s possible or not, I’m pretty sure that a lot of ground work, testing, and experimenting is required beforehand.
+Regardless, with a little optimization, testing, and tweaking here and there, I’m confident that you’ll be able to lower your CPC a little bit more when running your Facebook ad campaigns.